 The architecture of the GA model is largely motivated by the goal of computationally investigating the allegedly direct link between perception and action established by the perception of affordances.
 One should be careful to note that the overall output of the GA model does not correspond to actions, but rather corresponds to hand configurations.
 Therefore, one may legitimately question the claim that the GA model computes a perception-action transformation.
+However, in the context of grasping actions, the model embodies the assumption that an appropriate hand configuration for grasping an object is a configuration assumed by a hand just prior to grasping that object.
+This configuration is closely related to the goal of the grasping action.
+Thus, the grasping action can be generated from the initial configuration, in terms of motor commands, by a forward model on the basis of such goal-related information.
+For this reason, one can meaningfully maintain that the computation of hand configurations from visual inputs performed by the GA model is the gist of a perception-action transformation.

-However, in Table 3: The graph visualizes the obtained cluster centroids.
+Table 3: The graph visualizes the obtained cluster centroids.
 Compare these images with target hand configurations of fig. 5.
 The fifth cluster was discarded in view of its large variance.
 The percentage error with respect to target was mediated over all degrees of freedom.

-Cluster 1 Cluster 2 Cluster 3 Cluster 4 Cluster 5 K R Ø APT. $\sigma{=}0.12$ $\sigma{=}0.12$ $\sigma = 0.09$ $\sigma{=}0.09$ $\sigma = 0.34$ Mean and standard deviation of percentage error $1.9\%\pm2$ $2.5\%\pm2$ $2\%\pm1.2$ $1.8\%\pm1.5$ (discarded)
+Cluster 1 Cluster 2 Cluster 3 Cluster 4 Cluster 5 $\sigma = 0.12$ $\sigma = 0.12$ $\sigma = 0.09$ $\sigma = 0.09$ $\sigma = 0.34$ Mean and standard deviation of percentage error $1.9\% \pm 2$ $2.5\% \pm 2$ $2\% \pm 1.2$ $1.8\%\pm1.5$ (discarded)